 1 – Plan ahead

 Planning ahead doesn’t mean spending hours planning your meals and preparing for the week.
 Planning ahead simply means creating a grocery list and sticking to it.
 Walking into the store without a list is never a good thing.
 Impulse buys tend to fill the cart and the staples remain at the store.
 We’ve all been there; we go home and realize we bought crackers, cookies, some frozen meals and gelato.
-Create your grocery list and include staples you need for the fridge, freezer and pantry.
+Create your grocery list and include staples you need for the fridge, freezer and pantry for eating healthy for less.

 2 – Purchase frozen